oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 wdtConfigMapSecret : sample-domain1-wdt-secret
 ```

-Specify the domain type if it is not WLS
+Specify one of the domain type if it is not WLS

 ```
   serverPod:
-    # an (optional) list of environment variable to be set on the servers
     env:
     - name: WDT_DOMAIN_TYPE
-      value: "RestrictedJRF"
+      value: "WLS|JRF|RestrictedJRF"
 ```

 ## Naming convention of model files